Working Inside an Interview: Transcript, Notes, and Analysis

 • Write observations

-• Capture patterns or reactions
+• Capture reactions or patterns

-• Use interview templates
+• Follow interview templates

 What you can do:

-• Use formatting tools (headings, lists, checkboxes)
+• Use formatting tools

-πŸ‘‰ Notes are your interpretation layer
+πŸ‘‰ Notes are your interpretation layer.

-Notes View
+Note View

 Both View: Where the Work Happens